 Before start editing this article, I decided to go for community’s suggestions making some group polls on Facebook.
 The thing I found was a) Some people got my question wrong, relating it to a gender power struggle matter instead what it really is: a question with informative purposes.
-And b) there is definitely gonna be a second part of this top list article with more names on it, so if you already commented the name of your favorite person in 3D printing industry and yet is not on this post, wait for the next or comment it again in the comment section below.
+And b) there is definitely gonna be a second part of this top list article with more names on it, so if you already commented the name of your favourite famous women in 3D printing industry and yet is not on this post, wait for the next or comment it again in the comment section below.

 At the end, I know it doesn’t matter the gender, there are thousand of people making good stuff with their 3D Printers, so each of them deserve some credit.
 This time I only chose girls working on amazing things.